 Overall he has nearly a decade’s experience in programme management and implementation.

-Sanne Hogesteeger, Junior Programme Officer
+Sanne Hogesteeger, Programme Coordinator

 During her master’s programme, she interned for the Climate Centre based at the IFRC Africa zone office, where she worked on climate training for National Societies.